7 principles of observability in modern applications Frameworks for an observability maturity model

 • The platform should offer predictable and competitive pricing that lets customers operate within budget.

 Ultimately, an observability tool must be able to help organizations optimize application delivery, improve the customer experience and meet their business goals.
 To this end, decision-makers should evaluate prospective platforms based on the tools, processes and infrastructure they use to support their distributed applications, looking for platforms that help them gather and understand their telemetry data.
-Only then will they be able to implement an observability strategy that can help them meet the challenges that come with modern applications.
+Only then are they able to implement an observability strategy that can help them meet the challenges that come with modern applications.

 Next Steps